416 Ilam Road, Fendalton, Christchurch 8052

 To mitigate the risk of running injuries, runners should incorporate proper training techniques, gradually increase training intensity and volume, and allow adequate rest and recovery periods.
 Runners should also wear appropriate footwear.
 Any underlying muscle imbalances or weaknesses should also be addressed through osteopathic treatment followed by strength and flexibility exercises.

-In addition to preventive measures, seeking early diagnosis and appropriate treatment from your osteopath can significantly aid in managing running injuries and facilitating a successful return to running activities.
+In addition to preventive measures, seeking early diagnosis and appropriate treatment from your osteopath can significantly help manage running injuries and facilitate a successful return to running activities.

 It is essential, therefore, for runners to prioritise their overall health and well-being by listening to their bodies, respecting their limits, and seeking professional guidance when needed to ensure a safe and enjoyable running experience.